fbuys/fbuys_dev/posts/2020/12-20-all-the-little-things.md

 We can tag our duplicated code with "Dup Tag" comments.
 Each comment can give the duplicated code an ID.
 We will soon notice the same dup tag in different places.

-> "Duplication is far cheaper than the wrong abstraction" _Sandi Metz_
+> Duplication is far cheaper than the wrong abstraction _Sandi Metz_

 # Add behaviour without changing existing code